rinshankaihou/refinedc/DEVELOPERS.md

 make builddep
 ```

+**NOTE:** Due to [this currently open issue](https://github.com/ocaml/opam-repository/issues/23436) in the mlgmpidl library, `make builddep` might fail on arm64-MacOS.
+The linked issue also contains a workaround for this issue.

 To build the files in this repository you also need to make sure that
 your shell contains the correct opam environment, e.g. by running:
 ```